mieweb/docs/content/functions/health-surveillance/due-list.md

 #### Add to Waitlist

 This is an easy way for a user to generate waitlist appointments from the chart's due list.
-These pending due list items will remain on the pending items section, but a waitlist appointment is generated to indicate that due list item test/procedure needs scheduled.
+These pending due list items will remain on the pending items section, but a waitlist appointment is generated to indicate that the due list item test/procedure needs to be scheduled.
 To do so, check-mark the specific pending due list item and click the Add to Waitlist button.

 ![](../due-list.assets/44685967e1043b60f0a59829370fa485.png)